by Wayne Bednersh

 The crocodile handle (#3) is cast and is of much lesser quality.

-some have gold coatings and enamel work.
+some have gold plating and enamel work.

 This is a pretty spoon, but it is NOT silver.
 It was made in